Calumet Stormwater Collaborative

 At the outset, the Collaborative will define a specific geography, reach consensus on common goals, analyze what is currently impeding the region from reaching those goals and then develop a strategy and action plan to overcome those impediments.
 Additionally, early tasks for the Collaborative will include aiding the Ill.
 Environmental Protection Agency and Cook County in prioritizing a range of stormwater investments in the Calumet, providing guidance to the Cook County Land Bank Authority on its role in stormwater management and scoping out a role for the Chicago Metropolitan Agency for Planning’s Local Technical Assistance program.
 MPC will keep this process moving along by convening the Collaborative for meetings, information gathering, surveying and conversations.
 In time, the work of the Collaborative will improve stormwater management throughout the Calumet through coordinated, goal-driven planning and investment in both green and gray infrastructure.

-For more information, take a look at Collaborative meeting materials.
+For more information, take a look at the Calumet Stormwater Collaborative's (CSC's):

 Center for Neighborhood Technology